xuangu-fang/Wandering-Spetre/temp/rebuttal_BayOTIDE/rebuttal-fang-BayOTIDE.md

 > C1:"The numbers of trend factors and seasonal factors are important parameters, but the analysis is insufficient.
 More experiments and analysis might be better."
 <!-- highlight and add exp -->

 R1: Good point!
 We do agree more experiments and analysis on the latent space dimension are necessary to better understand the model's behavior.
-We have conducted sensitivity analysis on the latent space dimension in the experiments (Figure 2 (d)) by varying the latent space dimension ($D_r+D_s$) from 5 to 60, and add extra experiments on guangzhou-traffic dataset(observed ratio = $70\%$) by varying the latent space dimension and report the results.
-Please refer to the response **R2** to **reviewer y2cT** for the detailed results and discussion.
+We have conducted sensitivity analysis on the latent space dimension in the experiments (Figure 2 (d)) by varying the latent space dimension ($D_r+D_s$) from 5 to 60, and **we add extra experiments** on guangzhou-traffic dataset(observed ratio = $70\%$) by varying the latent space dimension and report the results. **Please refer to the response R2 to reviewer y2cT for the detailed results and discussion.**

 > C2:  "why to conduct assumptions with Gassian prior and Gamma prior in the function (9) and (12), rather than other distributions?"